• Alfred M. Hallmark

 Picture

-Named for Richard Coke 15th governor of Texas.
-County seat is Robert Lee.
+Coke county is named for Richard Coke the 15th governor of Texas.
+The county seat is Robert Lee.

 24th March, 2019 - I reviewed this county but learned nothing new.